tsgates/arch-wiki-markdown/wiki/Jumbo_Frames.md

 Invoke ip with the mtu parameter as follows:

-    # ip link set ethx mtu y
+    # ip link set ethx mtu <size>

-Where ethx is the ethernet adapter in question (eth0, eth1, etc.) and y is the size of the frame you wish to use (1500, 4000, 9000).
+Where ethx is the ethernet adapter in question (eth0, eth1, etc.) and
+<size> is the size of the frame you wish to use (1500, 4000, 9000).

 Use ip link show | grep mtu to verify that the setting has been applied.